hamlet-io/docs/docs/how-to/jenkins/examplelibrary/examples/manage/environment.md

 ### Manage Env

-Executes a Hamlet "Manage Environment" action against the Parameter selection.
+Executes a hamlet "Manage Environment" action against the Parameter selection.
 This includes sequential template generation and deployment for all deployment units within the scope of the Parameter selection.

 ## Example